Architecture

 ScanSuite stack follows the microservices architecture.
 Each component runs independently and is dockerised, which enables to scale any element as required by the workload.

 Scanning tasks are distributed by the Web server to the Worker nodes via MQ.
-The free worker takes the task and executes it by invoking one or several scanners from the separate docker containers.
+Free worker takes the task and executes it by invoking one or several scanners from the separate docker containers.
+This allows to scale parallel scanning as much as needed.

-The source code archive, uploaded by the user, is saved by the web server in the database for the duration of the scan.
-The worker takes source code from there and passes it to the scanner container.
+The source code archive, uploaded by the user, is saved by the web server in the database only for the duration of the scan.
+Worker takes source code from there and passes it to the scanner container.

 Here both ScanSuite and Defect Dojo are deployed on the single server (Server 1), while external scanners installed on remote servers (Server 2 and Server 3 on the diagram) and reachable by the Server 1 via HTTPS.